bghadge/Human_Pose_Prediction/README.md

 This Repository is contains our project on Computer vision.
+We are currently trying to get everything on github from google colab.
+Until we finalize it, refer to the python notebook.

 To run the code go to Computer_Vision_Final_Project/Code/Human Pose Prediction.ipynb Or click on the link below